wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 ![](@attachment/Clipboard_2020-04-09-18-06-44.png) 00:31

-Instead of Wes going through each one, we are going to work with the data Wes has provided and use the methods in examples to add things, remove things and sort things.
+Instead of Wes going through each one, we are going to work with the data Wes has provided and use the methods to add, remove and sort items.

 Wes has another course called Javascript30 (it's totally free), and in that course there are 2 lessons that focus on Array Cardio.
-So if after this video you want more practice, you can visit those videos.
+If after this video you want more practice, you can visit those videos.

 Wes has broken this up into different sections.